wong-bria/ThreeTrios/README.md

  or view package but its own package instead.

  A card is in the format: String int int int int , or Name northValue southValue eastValue westValue

-Invariant inside of ThreeTrioModel:
-    - Invariant: this.turn is always within the index bounds of the number of players.
-(0 or 1).

- *** Changes for part 2 ***

- In our model, we changed "this.grid.addAll(new ReadGridConfig(gridFile).parseGrid());" and "this.deck.addAll(new ReadCardConfig(cardFile).parseCards());" to
- "this.grid = new ArrayList<>(new ReadGridConfig(gridFile).parseGrid());" and
- "this.deck = new ArrayList<>(new ReadCardConfig(cardFile).parseCards());" because it makes it more
- clear that we are creating a copy of the given grid and cards.

-We also added the observations: getScore, getFlipCount, checkLegal, getCardOwner, getPlayerHand, getContentAtCell, getGridLength, and getGridWidth.
-    - getScore: This ability to observe a player's score in a game was missing because we didn't think anyone needed to see the score except for the model to update its game state after a battle to determine which player won.
-Thus, we had a private helper named determineWinner which similar to getScore except it calculates the score of both players and uses the results to determine a winner instead of only getting a score for a given player.
-    We chose to add getScore to add this missing functionality by taking in an index, 0 index based, to represent the player we are finding the score for, then having a local variable that is set to the amount of cards in the interested player which is also incremented for every card on the board that has the same color as the player we are interested in.
-    - getFlipCount: This ability to check how many cards a player can flip by playing a card at a given coordinate was missing because we think of this ability.
-We added this missing functionality by getting the cell the player getting a copy of grid, putting the specified card from the specified player onto the copy of the grid, getting a cell based on given coordinate, and returning the result of a private helper that takes in that cell.
-The private helper has a local variable to keep count of flips that is initialized to 0.
-     It then looks at all its neighbors then flips the neighboring cards that are the opposite color with a lower attack value and increments the variable flips by one, and continues at the card that was just flipped.
-    - checkLegal: This ability to observe if it was legal for the current player to play at a given coordinate was missing because we made the decision to throw an exception if the current player tries to play at a coordinate that is not legal and to just put the card onto a the grid at the given coordinate if it is legal, thus the player wouldn't need to see if their move is legal or not.
-We decided to add this missing functionality by checking if the given coordinate is in the grid, is not going to be on a hole cell, and is not going to be on a card cell that already has a card on it.
-    - getCardOwner: This ability to check which player owns a card in a cell at a given coordinate was missing because we never needed to check the owner a card at a random location.
-When we did check the owner of a card on the grid, we would check every single cell on the grid with nested for each loops and then check the color of the card at a cell to determine the owner.
-We added this missing functionality by checking if the given cell has a card.
-If it does, then get the card's color to determine the owner.
-    - getPlayerHand: This ability to check what the contents of a player’s hand was missing because we thought it was only necessary to check the contents of the current player's hand.
-    We added this missing functionality by returning the hand of the specified player based on given player index.
-    - getContentAtCell: This ability to check what the contents of a cell at a given coordinate was missing because we forgot we could abstract this ability to a method.
-We implemented this missing functionality by returning Optional.empty() if a cell has nothing in it.
-Otherwise, return Optional.of(X) where X is a card in the cell at a given coordinate.
-    - getGridLength: This ability to check how big the grid is in terms of length was missing because we didn't think of much situations that required this ability.
-We added this missing functionality by checking the size of the grid.
-    - getGridWidth: This ability to check how big the grid is in terms of width was missing because we didn't think of much situations that required this ability.
-We added this missing functionality by checking the size of the first row in the grid.

-    In our card interface, instead of using four separate methods to return the four different attack values, we replaced them with a method that takes in a direction and returns the attack value at that direction.

-    For the cell interface, we also added copyOf method to create a copy of a cell.
-We did this because in ThreeTrioModel, we changed our getGrid to use for each loops, which required creating a copy of a cell, instead of just passing in the model's grid into a new array.

 *** New Classes for Hw6 ***
     - ThreeTrios: Can be found inside the src folder.
 This class is currently used as a palceholder